-To enhance SEI’s role as positive stewards of the environment, the company is a member of the Retail Industry Leaders Association’s (RILA) Retail Sustainability Committee.
-The RILA Sustainability Committee is an industry-wide educational forum for the largest U.S. retailers.
+To enhance our role as a positive steward of the environment, SEI is a member of the Retail Industry Leaders Association’s Retail Sustainability Initiative (RSI).
+RSI is an industrywide educational forum for the largest U.S. retailers.
 It brings its members together to share leading practices, identify future trends, benchmark with peers, and collaborate on common industry environmental social governance challenges.
 Beginning in 2021, SEI joined the Clean Energy Buyers Alliance (CEBA).
 CEBA is a membership association bringing together over 200 stakeholders from the commercial and industrial sector, nonprofit organizations, and energy and energy-service providers.
 Their vision and mission is to create a resilient, zero-carbon energy system where every organization has a viable, expedient, and cost-effective pathway to renewable energy.

-SEI is committed to reducing energy consumption and improving efficiency and set a goal to reduce CO2e emissions in stores by 20% by 2027, compared with FY2015 levels.
-In FY2019, through its energy efficient measures, SEI reduced its CO2e emissions by 4.55 MTCO2e/1,000 Sqft year over year from FY2018 and by 12.43 MTCO2e/1,000 Sqft from FY2015.
-SEI reduced CO2e emissions by 28% from FY2015 to FY2019, exceeding its FY2027 goal eight years early.
-This is equivalent to greenhouse gas emissions from approximately 69,289 passenger vehicles for one year.
+SEI is committed to reducing energy consumption and improving efficiency and set a goal to reduce energy related CO2e emissions from stores by 50% by 2030, compared with FY2013 levels.
+In FY2021, through its emission reduction measures, SEI reduced its CO2e emissions by 147,600 MTCO2e year over year from FY2020 and by 375,300 MTCO2e from FY2013.
+SEI reduced CO2e emissions by 27% from FY2013 to FY2021.
+This is equivalent to greenhouse gas emissions from approximately 80,000 passenger vehicles for one year.

-In July 2019, SEI announced the adoption of Honeywell Solstice N40 (R-448A) refrigerant as SEI’s standard for remote condensers supporting their refrigeration cases installed across the U.S. and Canada.
+SEI has adopted Honeywell Solstice N40 (R-448A) refrigerant as SEI’s standard for remote condensers supporting their refrigeration cases installed across the U.S. and Canada.
 Solstice N40 is the most widely accepted, lowest global warming potential (GWP), nonflammable replacement for R-404A in stores globally.
 Based on hydrofluoroolefin (HFO) technology, Solstice N40 offers GWP that is approximately 60% lower than legacy HFC refrigerants like R-404A.
 In addition, Solstice N40 also consumes less energy.
-In the U.S. and European supermarket trials, in comparison to R-404A, Solstice N40 demonstrated an average of 5% lower energy consumption in low-temperature applications and between 5 to 15% lower energy consumption in medium-temperature applications.
+In the U.S. and European supermarket trials, in comparison to R-404A, Solstice N40 demonstrated an average of 5% lower energy consumption in low-temperature applications.

 Heating and cooling efficiency is another effective measure SEI implements to decrease its overall energy consumption.
-In FY2019, SEI installed 1,042 energy-efficient HVAC units contributing to its store energy saving efforts.
-Between FY2008 and FY2019, 10,005 HVAC units have been installed, enabling stores to achieve an estimated energy savings effect of 7,000 kWh per unit, per year.
+Since 2008, more than 10,800 high efficiency HVAC units have been installed, enabling stores to achieve energy savings while maintaining a quality shopping environment.

 SEI understands that efficient use of water helps reduce the demands on our water supply and preserve an essential natural resource.
 To reduce water consumption, SEI utilizes low-flow aerator faucets as part of our standard energy-efficient design plan for all new stores.

-To further SEI’s sustainability measures, in FY2019 the company tested a new eco-friendly plastic bag made from 40% post-consumer recycled plastic.
-A pilot trial to test the bag’s performance and consumer experience was conducted in select areas.
-After a successful test period, the bag was approved for national rollout in FY2020.
-Using 40% recycled plastic content helps reduce the company’s environmental footprint by reducing the consumption of raw materials, energy consumption and carbon emissions in processing, and the amount of consumer waste and plastic going into landfills.
+SEI’s plastic bag made from 40% post-consumer recycled plastic was recently rolled out nationally in the U.S. Using 40% recycled plastic content helps reduce SEI’s environmental footprint by reducing the consumption of raw materials, energy consumption and carbon emissions in processing, and the amount of consumer waste and plastic going into landfills.
 By switching to the 40% recycled plastic bag, SEI avoided approximately 500 tons of virgin plastic use per year.